jgraley/inferno-cpp2v/trunk/readme.txt

     If you've done "make get_libs", a copy of llvm will go here.
 Clang goes in llvm/tools/clang/

+patches/
+    Patches we applied to llvm and clang by make get_libs after checking them out.

+eclipse/
+    Inferno also supports the Eclipse IDE (with CDT C++ tools plugin installed).
+    There is a "standard makefile" C++ project in inferno-cpp2v/trunk/eclipse Note that IDE integration is not officially supported for Inferno.

 How to build:

+On a Debian/Ubuntu system, you need approximately the following apt packages:

+make
+subversion
+patch
+gcc
+g++
+flex
+bison
+libboost-dev
+libbbost-thread-dev
+graphviz

 First you have to get llvm and clang out of the llvm project's subversion repository.
 To do this type